Vortex theory of the atom

 The vortex theory of the atom was a 19th-century attempt by William Thomson (later Lord Kelvin) to explain why the atoms recently discovered by chemists came in only relatively few varieties but in very great numbers of each kind.
 Based on the idea of stable, knotted vortices in the ether or aether, it contributed an important mathematical legacy.

 Description

 The vortex theory of the atom was based on the observation that a stable vortex can be created in a fluid by making it into a ring with no ends.
 Such vortices could be sustained in the luminiferous aether, a hypothetical fluid thought at the time to pervade all of space.
 In the vortex theory of the atom, a chemical atom is modelled by such a vortex in the aether.

 Knots can be tied in the core of such a vortex, leading to the hypothesis that each chemical element corresponds to a different kind of knot.
 The simple toroidal vortex, represented by the circular "unknot" 01, was thought to represent hydrogen.
 Many elements had yet to be discovered, so the next knot, the trefoil knot 31, was thought to represent carbon.

-However, as more elements were discovered and the periodicity of their characteristics established in the periodic table of the elements, it became clear that this could not be explained by any rational classification of knots.
-This, together with the discovery of subatomic particles such as the electron, led to the theory being abandoned.